lanl/benchmarks/doc/sphinx/7_miniem/miniem.rst

 (i.e., so it runs for at least 10 minutes).
 The figure of merit (FOM) is the QOI for a simulation above the 10 minute mark.

+It is desired to capture the FOM for varying problem sizes sized by the memory per processing element (PE).
+A PE is defined as a MPI Rank or software thread.
+The sizes desired are approximately 0.25, 0.50, 1.00, 2.00, etc. GiB/PE (stop
+when there is insufficient memory to carry on).
+On systems with GPUs or other accelerators where this is mapping is unclear, then size the overall problem to coincide with the highest total problem size for the GPU case herein and keep scaling up in multiples of 2 until it ceases to fit within the GPU (which would be the largest problem and stop there).
+Since the memory varies for MiniEM when strong scaling, aim to capture these quantities when the system is fully utilized (i.e., get the memory when all PEs on the node are being used).

 System Information
 ==================